mirfanmcs/AI-Samples/README.md

 ### 🧠 Semantic Kernel Multi Agent Application
 Demonstrates multi-agent orchestration using Azure AI Foundry Python SDK and Semantic Kernel.
 Automates incident management and DevOps actions by coordinating specialized agents and custom plugins for log analysis and DevOps tasks.

+### 🌐 Remote Agents With A2A
+A sample application that demonstrates how to use Azure AI Foundry Agent-to-Agent (A2A) communication to orchestrate and coordinate remote agents.
+It enables distributed AI workflows and collaboration between agents across different environments.

 ## Natural-Language

 ### 📝 Text Analysis